-they would not reach the

-deadline.
-Smith said they

-were able to get an extension

-on the grant, which now is

-An additional month is all

-that was needed, as the shoreline is officially stabilized to

-help curb future degradation.

-pulling more and more of

-the soil away from the shore,

-which would have damaged fish habitat and travel

-The general contractor of the project was Michels Cor-

-Smith said they did not see

-through the river.
+The shoreline stabilization began early spring at the river's shoreline stops eroding into the river.
+Emily Doud Photo rowed, and it became clear they would not reach the deadline.
+Smith said they were able to get an extension on the grant, which now is set to expire in July.
+An additional month is all that was needed, as the shoreline is officially stabilized to help curb future degradation.
+Smith said the river was pulling more and more of the soil away from the shore, which would have damaged fish habitat and travel through the river.
+The general contractor of the project was Michels Corporation.